 On the fenix 5X Plus, Garmin introduced — for the first time on a sport watch — Pulse Ox Acclimation, which approximates your blood oxygen saturation.
 This is mostly useful for avid climbers and trekkers that find themselves in high-altitude environments.

-Pulse Ox only on 5X Plus.
+Pulse Ox only on the fenix 5X Plus.

 If you aren’t too familiar with blood oxygen saturation, it’s essentially the volume of oxygen in your blood.
 It’s measured in milliliters of Mercury (mm Hg) and readings of between 75 and 100 mm Hg are considered normal.
 If, however, you drop below 60 mm Hg, that’s a concerning sign.
 With the fenix 5X Plus, you’ll be able to keep a watchful eye on your blood oxygen saturation.